Facebook Ads Insights Tool

 Closing

-This CPM analysis provides Facebook Ads benchmarks for all industries in Israel, highlighting country-specific ad costs that run structurally below the global average but with greater month-to-month movement.
-Understanding CPM trends for all industries in Israel helps marketers contextualize media costs against global industry ad performance patterns.
+This CPM analysis of Facebook Ads benchmarks for all industries in Israel shows consistently lower country-specific ad costs versus the global average, stronger Q4 inflation, and higher month-to-month variability.
+Understanding Facebook Ads CPM benchmarks for all industries in Israel helps marketers contextualize industry ad performance and compare regional CPM trends to global patterns.

 Understanding the Data